 You can do it all in one afternoon—sort of

-Have you been to Bourbon County?
+Have you been to Bourbon County or an American South trip?
 Share your tips in the comments!